geraldzakwan/dl-comp-vis-final-project/README.md

 your desired data path in drive.

 3. If you run it locally, change the path (after the `-r` option) into your desired local data path.
-Obviusly, you can also place directly the dataset under the `data` directory and skip/comment the `cp` command.
+Obviously, you can also place directly the dataset under the `data` directory and skip/comment the `cp` command.

 4. Make sure that `data` directory has the same parent directory to